 “What happened?”
-Ana says, trying to sound as if nothing actually happened.
+I said, trying to sound as if nothing actually happened.
 She made a sign to the waiter, who in return made a sign to her.

-“Oh, well, you know how it is,” Lore says.
+“Oh, well, you know how it is,” she said.
 “I was about to leave the office when you called, then something came up at the last moment.
-An e-mail from a client.
+An email from a client.
 So much work to do, you, Andra!”
 Laura’s way of speaking had always made me smile.
 Even when I was mad at her – for example, for being late, like today – I still could not hold it against her.
 She would have never accepted to be upset with her in the first place.

-Ana knows what a big fan of Bucharest Lore is.
-Unlike Ana, who was born and lived in Bucharest for all her life, her friend has only been living here for a few years.
-Before that, Lore lived in Cluj, a beautiful, yet smaller city in Transylvania.
-When her mother moved to the capital for work, Lore followed her.
+“You missed Bucharest, right?” she said, looking at me.
+Laura was so proud of our capital city, she would have never let me say anything bad about it.
+She had only been living there for a few years.
+Before that, she lived in Cluj, a beautiful, yet smaller city in Transylvania.
+When her mother moved to the capital for work, Laura followed her.

 “Mno, I always loved coming back home from the US,” she said.
-As a student, Lore used to spend her summers in the United States, working and traveling.
-Ana has never traveled anywhere farther than Europe.
+As a student, Laura used to spend her summers in the United States, working and travelling.
+I had never travelled anywhere farther than Europe.

 The waiter shows up, ready to take the order.

 “What would you like to drink, miss?” he says to Laura.
 I still had my lemonade, which I had ordered before.
-Laura takes the menu from the table, and opens it for the first time.
+Laura takes the menu from the table and opens it for the first time.
 She is pondering on the selection of drinks.

 “Uhm… A cappuccino?
 Or maybe an espresso?”
+The waiter was waiting.

-“I promised mum I’d eat at home.
+“I promised mother I’d eat at home.
 But get something if you’re hungry.”
 The waiter was waiting for the conclusion.

 “Let’s try something different,” she said.
 “We always have Stella.”
 The waiter moved his weight from one foot to the other.

 “They’re all on the menu, miss.”
 He points to the respective page: “Right there.”